Unseen Text: Hausa

 Guiding Question: Comment on how the combination of image and text conveys particular insights in this text.

-While encyclopaedia entries are rarely seen, information texts are more common.
-It’s always a good idea to consider the source of the information you have been given: does it come from within the given field of knowledge or from outside?
+It is possible that you will be given an informative text to analyse in Paper 1.
+Information texts can come in all different forms: brochures, prospectuses, leaflets, posters, guidebooks, infographics, recipe books and so on.
+Today’s text is a little bit unusual: it’s an encyclopaedia entry.
+Whatever text you may encounter, it’s a good idea to consider the source of the information you have been given: does it come from within the given field of knowledge or from outside?
 Today’s text is written from an outside perspective, and from that initial observation, a great deal of insight can be gleaned into not only what information we learn, but how it is phrased – and also lets us consider what is not being said.
-This type of thinking shows a great deal of evaluation of the text, something that is explicitly called for in the Paper 1 mark scheme.
+This type of thinking demonstrates evaluation of the text, something that is explicitly called for in the Paper 1 mark scheme (criteria B).
 Nevertheless, the response you’ll find below is only one possible way of analysing a text like this.
 You should feel confident to put forward your own, alternative analysis which is likely to be equally valid should your ideas be rooted in the words and images of the text.

 As the image is at the top of the page, it is likely that a reader’s attention will be drawn to this first.
 Therefore, the first impressions of the Hausa people will be led by what they see in the image.
 The photograph depicts two Hausa women sitting on the floor sewing or doing needlework.
 In the background are two round gourds and what looks to be the wooden boards of a hut.
 The ground is dry and bare.
 The details of the image fit a common preconception of African countries: that they are dry and poor.
 The women are wearing brightly coloured clothes decorated with beads and jewellery.
 Through metonymy, these items stand for the whole of Hausa culture, making it seem like the Hausa are a traditional people, but also that they are primitive and undeveloped.
 The women are sitting on the ground in a way that people from developing cultures are often depicted.
 On one hand it creates the impression that they are in touch with nature; on the other hand their position plays into the preconception that the Hausa are less civilised than people in western countries.